"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

-So I was in a place I didn't know and didn't know where it was with people who I didn't know and who didn't know me.
+So I was in a place I didn't know, didn't know where it was and with people who I didn't know who also didn't know me.

 Gee, except for the cage and chemical baths, I went from the frying pan into the low burning fire.

 "I'll get Josh, you find Rahne," Warpath instructed creepy girl.
 She grunted, yet another Wolverine-like feature that made a chill run through me.

 "Sit here and don't move," the big guy told me, and I promptly found a spot on the floor.
 I dropped like penny in a fountain, without question or hesitation.
 He looked around, then reached to his face and peeled off his mask before adding, somewhat awkwardly, "I meant on the couch."

 I looked behind me, and sure enough, there was a variety of civilized places to sit.
 When I turned my head back to the guy, he was gone.
 I blinked in confusion.
 Sheesh, he was fast!

 This place smelled clean and, because of the furniture, like leather.
 So different than where I was only a few hours ago.